AlexNorell/website/content/post/set-up-yubikey/index.md

 Your selection?
 2
 ```

-You will be prompted to put in your passphrase for the key as well as your yubikey admin pin.
+You will be prompted to put in your passphrase for the key as well as your YubiKey admin pin.

 At this point, the key is on the card, but it is also still available in